-Emphasis is on the development of basic skills, appropriate attitudes, values and team concepts.
-Participation at the varsity level is generally limited to the most highly skilled players and those with the ability to interact with other players for team success.
-Assessment will be made by the coach relative to the level of play, (V, JV, or Freshman), most beneficial to the development and progress of each player.
-It should be understood that playing time could be limited by the strategy of the game, coach's direction and certain conditions.
+Participation at the varsity level is limited to the most highly skilled players and those with the ability to interact with other players for team success.
+Assessment will be made by the coach relative to the level of play, (V, JV, or Freshman) most beneficial to the development and progress of each player.